 Common bean landrace and wild type germplasm collection

 A wide collection of common bean landraces and wild types from different geographic origins is conserved.

 Characterized for a wide range of fruit development, time to flowering, quality and biotic resistance phenotypic traits.

 Evaluated on a broad range of environments and photoperiod conditions.

-Genotyped for a different set of molecular markers (SSRs, SNPs, etc.) covering linkage groups of common bean genome.
+Genotyped for a different set of molecular markers (SSRs, SNPs, etc.) covering all linkage groups of the common bean genome.